 How much does the Instant Pot cost?

-The Instant Pot IP-DUO60 7-in-1 costs $99 USD in its 6-quart version, although you can choose a smaller or larger model.
+The IP-DUO60 7-in-1 costs $79-99 USD in its 6-quart version, although you can choose a smaller or larger model.
 The 8-quart pot is around $160 USD.
 Look out for seasonal sales, when you can get this magical pot at a cheaper price.
 But trust us, the investment is so worth it.

 Where can I buy an Instant Pot?

-You can purchase an Instant Pot on Amazon, or you might find it at your local kitchen store or big box store that sells kitchen appliances.
+You can purchase it on Amazon, or you might find it at your local kitchen store or big box store that sells kitchen appliances.
+The Duo Nova model is best for beginners.

 Instant Pot pressure cooker reviews